z390development/z390/doc/design/zVSAM/zVSAM_V2_Design_File_Structure.md

 6. Free block - used to hold free space
 7. Raw block – used to hold a block's worth of LDS data

-Every block, except a raw block, has an internal structure consisting of a block header, a block body and a block footer.
+Every block, except raw blocks, has an internal structure consisting of a block header, a block body and a block footer.
 The block header and footer have a fixed structure.
 The content of the block body differs by block type.

-- for a Prefix block, the block body contains the prefix area, the counters area, and possibly free space
+- for a Prefix block, the block body contains the prefix area, the counters area, and possibly a RRN translation map and free space
 - for a Spacemap block, the block body contains the spacemap data
 - for a Data block, the block body contains a variable-length list of record pointers, data records, and possibly free space
 - for a Segment block, the block body contains a single Segment and possibly free space
 - for an Index block, the block body contains a variable-length list of record pointers, index entries, and possibly free space
 - for a Free block, the block body is all free space
+- for a Raw block, the entire block is data, no footer, no header, no chains

 Raw blocks have no internal structure, as far as zVSAM is concerned.
 Any and all internal structure(s) in an LDS are to be maintained by the application program.